Dignity in Later Life

-We work with disadvanteged and minority groups including BAME and LGBT+.
+We work with disadvantaged and minority groups including BAME and LGBT+.

-We offer many clubs tackling loneliness and isolation for older people,
+We offer many in person and online support clubs tackling loneliness and isolation for older people,

-We run Memory Lane groups for those with Dementia or who are struggling with their memory,
+We run groups for those living with Dementia or who are struggling with their memory.

 Chief Executive Officer